h3xp/RickDangerousUpdate/README.md

 ### Toggle Count Official

 Toggle Count Offical allows to turn on or off inclusion of unofficial games within gamelist.xml files.
 Unofficial games are those whose path entries in gamelist.xml is not ./ .

 ## Installation

 ### Install

 This option will install the update tool fresh to the "Options" tab in EmulationStation.
 If an existing configuration exists then an Update operation is performed instead.
+This is done to avoid losing your installation history.

 ### Update